ovh/cds/ROADMAP.md

 As a developper, considering :

-- the workfing directory is in a git repository (.git directory is available is the directory or in parent directory)
+- the working directory is in a git repository (.git directory is available is the directory or in parent directory)
 - a yml file is defined in working directory and the workflow has been pushed to CDS

 I commit and push on `origin`:

-- the workflow hook detected the change on the remote git repository
+- the workflow hook detects the change on the remote git repository
-- it analyze the yaml definition of the workflow
+- it analyzes the yaml definition of the workflow
 - it triggers the workflow as defined

 On my command line: